davidfstr/YouTube-iTunes-Sync/README.md

 # YouTube-iTunes Sync 1.0

-Synchronizes a YouTube playlist with an iTunes playlist.
+Synchronizes a YouTube music playlist with iTunes.

-This is useful if you have a YouTube playlist full of music or music videos.
 Once synchronized with iTunes they become available on your iPhone and other Apple devices.

+This is useful if you have a YouTube playlist full of music or music videos and want to be able to play them anywhere.

 ## Requirements